LRCFS/HLA_reformatter/bookmarklet/README.md

 6. On the results page click the "HLA Reformatter" bookmark in your browser.

 After a short period of time it should download your formatted data.

+### How it works

+The above JS code that you're adding to your bookmarks effectively does three things:

+1. Loads jQuery
+2. Loads the hla_clean.js file from github (https://github.com/LRCFS/HLA_reformatter/blob/master/bookmarklet/hla_clean.js)
+3. Runs the main() function in hla_clean.js

+The hla_clean.js does all the work, scraping the page for data and reformatting it into a usable .fasta file without any wrapped data.

+To see it working, or check for errors, open the debug console while running the script from your browser.